toddcf/skywatcher/README.md

 ## Future Iterations:
 - NAVBAR:
   - Delete duplicate navbar CSS codes.
   - Vertically center the word "Skywatcher."
+(See old CURRENT and FORECAST.)
 - INDEX:
   - Banner:
     - Fix the weird glitch on the left side.